International S series (bus chassis): Forward control (1981–2010)

 Replacing the Loadstar 1853FC, the front-engine International 1853FC (FC=Forward Control) was produced from 1981 to 1989.
 While produced as a bare chassis, the model line shared the steering column and instrument cluster from the S-series conventionals.
 Unlike the S-series conventional, the chassis was powered exclusively by a diesel engine; the 9.0L V8 was the standard engine, with the DT466 I6 offered as an option.

 In 1990, the 1853FC was replaced by the more advanced 3900.
 In a major revision of the frame, the 3900 significantly reduced the interior space required for the engine compartment (freeing up space for the driver and front stairwell), using narrower DT-series inline-6 engines exclusively.
 Utilized by several body manufacturers (though primarily Ward/AmTran and its IC successor), the 3900 was produced until 2010.

 Rear-engine (1996–2024)

 In 1996, International entered rear-engine chassis production (for the first time since the early 1970s), developing the International 3000 chassis for the AmTran RE.
-Sharing powertrain and chassis components with the 3800, the 3000 was designed for both V8 and inline-6 engines from multiple manufacturers.
+Sharing powertrain and chassis components with the 3800, the 3000 was designed for V8 and inline-6 engines from multiple manufacturers.

 As of 2020 production, the International 3000 rear-engine chassis is the final variant of the S-series that remains in production (24 years after its release).